Engage2Change is a Men’s Behaviour Change Project, funded under the NSW Office of Women through the NSW Department of Health.

-The Men’s Behaviour Change program aims to explore the impacts of our abuse and violence on our partners, children, selves and others.
+The Men’s Behaviour Change program aims to explore the impacts of abuse and violence on partners, ex-partners, children, self and others.
 We explore ideas about men’s role within the world and relationship, and examine the ideas that help/hurt what we are trying to achieve in relationship.
 We look at responses to conflict and what we contribute to the problem and how we can take responsibility for safety and self.
 Communication, self-reflection and dealing with strong emotions are also important elements of the group work program.

 All our staff are Domestic Violence specialists with many years’ experience working with men and women in response to violence.
 Our assessment counsellor has counselling qualifications and is a specialist Domestic Violence practitioner with 12 years practice working with men.

 Family, domestic and sexual violence in Australia, 2018